apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 To use variable and connection from local file, specify :py:class:`~airflow.secrets.local_filesystem.LocalFilesystemBackend` as the ``backend`` in  ``[secrets]`` section of ``airflow.cfg``.

+For a guide about defining a connection as a URI, see:: :ref:`generating_connection_uri`.
+For a description of the connection object parameters see :class:`~airflow.models.connection.Connection`.

 Available parameters to ``backend_kwargs``:

 * ``variables_file_path``: File location with variables data.